jonase/eq/README.md

 ```

 Each of the sub queries are run on the input, and the result is
-collected in the map.
+collected in a map.
 Some examples:

 ```edn
 $ cat test.edn | eq '{:foo :bar}'